 The Standard: The school provides access to non-discriminatory student activities that are age-and developmentally appropriate to supplement the educational program.
-A balance of academic, social, athletic, co-or extra-curricular service activities is maintained.
+A balance of academic, social, athletic, co- or extra-curricular service activities is maintained.
 Student activities are selected to foster intellectual, cultural, and social growth as well as physical health and wellness.
 Student activities provide opportunities for student leadership and social interaction and encourage development of student interests.
 These activities are adequately financed, periodically reviewed by stakeholders, managed by school governance and leadership, and appropriate to the school's philosophy/mission.

-This summary report is a compilation of surveys distributed to: Administration Faculty Staff Students Board Members Parents Other: Other Methods used to determine assessment ratings: Report Completed By: Report Completed By: Date: Committee: List the significant strengths in the area of Student I Life, Student Activities, and R Residential Living: • List the significant areas of improvement in the area of Student Life, Student Activities, and Residential Living: •
+This summary report is a co ompilation of surveys distributed to: Administration Faculty Staff Students Board Members Parents Other: Other Methods used to determine assessment ratings: Report Completed By: Date Committee: List the significant strengths in the area of Student L ife, Student Activities, and d Residential Living: List the significant areas of improvement in the area of Student Life, Student Activities, and Residential Living: